drone/drone_playground/README.md

 For more advanced information on services go here `https://docs.drone.io/pipeline/kubernetes/syntax/services/`

+### Cards

+Here is an example of creating cards using Drone-Docker, Snyk & Git-Leaks plugin.
+To try this build.
+In the settings of this repo in you drone ui.
+Set the path for the drone file to `./cards/card.yml`

 ## Running and installing Drone in AWS using Github as the git provider

 **THIS IS NOT RECOMMENDED FOR PRODUCTION** **THIS IS NOT RECOMMENDED FOR PRODUCTION**